peridyno/peridyno/README.md

 CUDA:

-- Latest tests were done based on CUDA Toolkit 11.4, should be compatible will other old version.
+- Latest tests were done based on CUDA Toolkit 11.4, should be compatible will other old versions.

 Graphics: